acexeno/BuildIT-PC/README.md

 - **Chat Support**: Real-time chat support with customer service representatives
 - **Notifications**: Real-time notifications for order updates and system alerts
 - **User Profiles**: Manage personal information and preferences
+- **One-Click Clear**: Instantly reset your build with a single click, clearing all selected components and compatibility data
 - **FAQ Section**: Comprehensive help and support information

 ### For Administrators & Employees